adkelley/javascript-to-purescript/tut12/README.md

 ```
 Nice!
 Notice no more nested lamdas to confuse us.
 Without opening the "monad pandora's box", perhaps the simplest way to describe what's happening here is that we compose all our continuation functions into `r`, wrapping this composition in the monad `Cont r Int`.
 Then, the function `runCont` triggers the execution of `r`.
 When we execute `runCont (pythagorasCont 3 4)`, we provide it with our top-level continuation: (` \k -> ...`), which logs the type `Int` result of `pythagorasCont` to our console (note - we transformed the `Int` to a `String` using `show`).

 So what is the advantage of using continuations in the above examples?
 Well, depending on the circumstances, we've given ourselves the power to decide when and how to execute them, or perhaps never execute them at all!
 Let me explain further - let's say we create a `success` continuation and a `failure` continuation, separately.
-Based on the result of `pythagorasCont`, we could've decided when and how to invoke the appropriate `success` or `failure` continuation.
-For example, perhaps *success* or *failure* mean a result that's inside or outside some bounds, respectively.
-So we alter the flow of our program with a top-level continuation function to handle each case.
+Based on the result of `pythagorasCont`, we cBased on the result of pythagorasCont, we can decide when and how to invoke the appropriate success or failure continuation.
 And we'll do just that in the next example.

 ## Mimicking Task using CPS in PureScript
 Now that we've covered continuation passing style (CPS), we have the tools necessary to emulate the [`Task`](http://folktalegithubio.readthedocs.io/en/latest/api/data/task/index.html?highlight=task) constructor from the Folktale suite of libraries, that Brian used in his [tutorial video](https://egghead.io/lessons/javascript-capturing-side-effects-in-a-task).
 In this tutorial, I've implemented `Task` as a type synonym for `Either`, which we covered in [Tutorial 3](https://medium.com/@kelleyalex/tutorial-3-enforce-a-null-check-with-composable-code-branching-using-either-a73bacaec498).
 Thus implicitly, `taskRejected` and `taskOf` are the `Left` and `Right` constructors from `Either`, which represent a *failed* or *successful* computation, respectively.
-Let's take a look at the first code example:
+Let's take a look at the first code example below.
+If you would like to see my implementations of the task functions (e.g., taskOf) then you’ll find them in my github repository [here](https://github.com/adkelley/javascript-to-purescript/tree/master/tut12/src/Data).

 ### Example: taskOf and taskRejected